What is file backup?

 1. Go Start and type in “backup” or click Control Panel > System and Security > Backup your computer to launch Windows 7 backup and restore tool.
 Then click “Set up backup” to set up your first backup.

-network, your password to the share may be needed.
-Notes: 1) The chosen partition has to be on a
+your password to the share may be needed.
+Notes: 1) The chosen partition has to be on a basic disk

-basic disk without system and sufficient for a system backup image even if you just want to
+without system and sufficient for a system backup image even if you just want to backup a small

 3. You’ll be given two choices on the next pop-out window.
 Select “Let me choose” and click “Next”.